danielisgr8/latency/README.md

 The `start-serve` script serves the `example/client/public` folder.
 Navigate to `http://localhost:8080/index.html` to access the example.

 The `start-ping` script serves a simple ping server to `http://localhost:1234`.
-All requests will receive a response with a body of only "ping".
 This server is used by the example app.